pmem/pmemkv/CONTRIBUTING.md

     * Add a build option for a new engine with a name like `ENGINE_MYTREE` and use it to ifdef all includes, dependencies and linking you may add
-    * Add definition of the new option, like `-DENGINE_MYTREE`, so it can be used to ifdef engine-specific code (e.g. in `libpmemkv.cc`), like:
+    * Add definition of the new option, like `-DENGINE_MYTREE`, so it can be used to ifdef engine-specific code in common sources (e.g. in `src/engine.cc`), like:
     ```
     #ifdef ENGINE_MYTREE
     ...